twallema/pySODM/README.md

 ### Aim & Scope

-A modeling and simulation workflow will typically constitute the following steps (see [Villaverde et. al (2021)](https://doi.org/10.1093/bib/bbab387),
+A modeling and simulation workflow will typically constitute the following steps (see [Villaverde et. al (2021)](https://doi.org/10.1093/bib/bbab387)),
 1. Build a system dynamical model to describe some real-world phenomenon.
+Assess structural identifiability.
 2. Calibrate the model to a set of experimental data.
 3. Extract knowledge from the calibrated parameter values (assess practical identifiability).
 4. Use the model to make projections outside the calibrated range.